Skip links

 in Tags

 The polymerase chain reaction (PCR) allows DNA sequences to be multiplied in vitro.
-The characterization and manipulation of DNA sequences in vitro become possible for a large part of the DNA existing in nature.
+Characterization and manipulation of DNA sequences in vitro become possible for a large part of DNA existing in nature.

 1983